C# is an Object-oriented programming language. C# comes with simplicity, expressiveness and great performance to meet the programmer productivity.

 }

-Observe the above result in which we are getting the same '45
+Observe the above result in which we are getting the same '45' as output after changing the 'p1.A' value.
+This means both p1 and p2 have independent storage.

 Reference Types: